TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

 the warning has been cleared.

 Once the context manager exits, the warnings filter is restored to its state when the context was entered.
-This prevents tests from changing the warnings filter in unexpected ways between tests and leading to indeterminate test results.
+This prevents tests kutoka changing the warnings filter in unexpected ways between tests and leading to indeterminate test results.
 The :func:`showwarning` function in the module is also restored to its original value.
 Note: this can only be guaranteed in a single-threaded